Wreck of SS Admella

 his boat, but it too was swamped.
 Captain Quinn, on the

-to launch the pilot boat which she carried.
-Manned by seven
+decided to launch the pilot boat which she carried.
+Manned

-men, it battled the seas for almost an hour before being
+by seven men, it battled the seas for almost an hour before

-yet another raft only to see it also drift away.
-To add
+about building yet another raft only to see it also drift

-to their miseries those still capable of following the rescue
+away.
+To add to their miseries those still capable of following

-operations saw both boats launched from the beach, then
+the rescue operations saw both boats launched from the beach,

-Robe but as she left SS Lady Bird appeared over the horizon
+return to Robe but as she left SS Lady Bird appeared

-from Portland, towing the lifeboat and whaleboat, while
+over the horizon from Portland, towing the lifeboat and

 At about 9 am on Friday the lifeboat left the steamer and